 Discover Sri Lanka’s fascinating history and culture, diverse landscapes, and ancient cities and palaces using your camera’s lens as a window into this fabulous world.

-Whether you’re just starting out and want to use your phone camera or are an experienced photographer with the latest lenses, you’ll broaden your photographic perspective with this eye-opening experiences…while making photography images you will love.
+Whether you’re just starting out and want to use your phone camera or are an experienced photographer with the latest lenses, you’ll broaden your photographic perspective with these eye-opening experiences…while making photography images you will love.
 This tour gives you a great introduction into Sri Lanka’s distinctive culture, from the outstanding ruins of the former capital cities, the stunning rock fortress of Sigiriya, to the picturesque tea plantations in the breathtaking central mountain regions.
-We take a guided tour of Kandy, experience the old-world charm of Galle, the amazing Buddhist murals and carvings at Dambulla Cave, as well as Trincomalee’s picturesque beaches.
+We take a guided tour of Kandy, experience the old-world charm of Galle, the amazing Buddhist murals and carvings at Dambulla Cave Temples, as well as Trincomalee’s picturesque beaches.

 Group walks, short focused photography exercises, and one on one coaching are interspersed with opportunities to explore surprisingly-intact ancient monuments, colourful markets, and lush landscapes, all while meeting friendly locals.